chaos46692/carl-tracy.com/content/posts/wheel-o-meditation.md

 Shut up!
 Okay fine, fair point but "Wheel o' Meditation" sounds much better than "Meditation button".
 Maybe some day I'll actually have a wheel that spins, but that's too much effort for now =P

-Shout out to [Ana Ulin](https://anaulin.org/blog/hugo-raw-html-shortcode/) who provided the [Hugo](https://gohugo.io/) shortcode that allowed me to build this easily!
+Shout out to [Ana Ulin](https://anaulin.org/blog/hugo-raw-html-shortcode/) who provided the [Hugo](https://gohugo.io/) shortcode that allowed me to build this easily and to whoever at roneo.org for [this post](https://roneo.org/en/hugo-custom-css-classes-images-markdown-attributes/) that let me make my image spin =)